WangcsShuai/kevinzakka.github.io/_posts/2016-07-30-multiclass-svm-loss-vectorization.markdown

 	scores = W.dot(X)
 ```

 This is super easy.
-All we need to do is replace `x` with `X`.
+All we did was replace `x` with `X`.
 The resulting matrix `scores` stores the scores for each image as columns.
 Let's perform a sanity check.

 ```python
 x = X[:, 0]